Minnesota Weather: Walz Authorizes National Guard To Provide Emergency Services Amid Blizzard

 As of 9 p.m., the State Patrol said that they had already responded to 376 crashes and 417 instances of vehicles going off the road, along with 30 jack-knifed semi trucks.
 One trooper was injured trying to push a vehicle that was stuck.
 The injuries were not life-threatening but the officer did need to be taken to the hospital.
 There have been 51 crashes involving non-life threatening injuries.

-At Minneapolis-St. Paul International Airport, hundreds of flights were canceled as a fleet of more than 100 snowplows worked to keep runways clear.
+At Minneapolis-St. Paul International Airport, more than 360 flights were canceled as a fleet of more than 100 snowplows worked to keep runways clear.

 As for snow totals, WCCO meteorologists predicted that the Twin Cities would bear the brunt of the snowfall, depending on where the heaviest bands of snow line up.